RGB00255/JourneyIntroSkip/README.md

 # JourneyIntroSkip

 **Disclaimer**: I did not build this myself.
-This project was built using generative AI (Grok) based off a Hex edit listed here: https://www.pcgamingwiki.com/wiki/Journey#Essential_improvements.
+The code used in this project was created using generative AI (Grok) based off a Hex edit listed here: https://www.pcgamingwiki.com/wiki/Journey#Essential_improvements.

 ### How to install: